Skip to content

 This is a document that sets out the Trustee’s policy for meeting the statutory funding objective.
 It covers:

-• How the Plan Actuary works out Company contributions.
+• How the Scheme Actuary works out Company contributions

 Recovery Plan